TallKite/linnstrument-firmware/README.md

   *Hammer-ons require ChanPerNote or ChanPerRow mode.
 The note-on that sounds the hammer-on note is sent immediately after the note-off that mutes the earlier note.
 (The opposite is true during a OneChan trill in "X" or "X+Z" mode, to allow single-trigger).*

+DOUBLE-STOPS: Hammer-ons change polyphonic to monophonic when inside the zone and outside the wait time.
+In OneChannel mode, double-stops change monophonic to polyphonic when *outside* the zone and *inside* the wait time.
+Great for fiddle music! (not yet implemented)

+  *Details: The new note is sent to a new midi channel one greater (1 --> 2, 2--> 3, etc., but 16 --> 15).
+When a 3rd note is played, it takes the place of the note nearest in pitch, and as a tiebreaker, the nearest row.*

 LOW ROW XYZ JOYSTICK MODE

 Joystick mode lets you shape your sound as you're playing, much as the Touche SE from Expressive E would, or the Lightpad Block from Roli.
 Control 3 to 5 additional CCs at once by rolling your fingertip within a single pad on the low row.
 Joystick mode is actually WXYZ, because a 6th CC, the W CC, is optionally sent when you first touch the low row.
 That CC's value is the velocity of that initial touch.